-We performed four ordinary least squares regressions to characterise the trends in the income gap at the farm level.
-The first two estimated the changes in the differences in the average incomes between farms belonging to the Italian macro-regions, which emerged before and after the CAP programming period of 2014-2022.
+We performed four ordinary least squares regressions to characterise the trends in the agricultural income gap at the farm level.
+The first two estimated the changes in the differences in the average agricultural incomes between farms belonging to the Italian macro-regions, which emerged before and after the 2014-2022 CAP programming period.
 The other two regressions estimated the changes in the CAP subsidies received by farms in the same years.